Donald Hall: Early life and education

 Hall was born in Hamden, Connecticut, the only child of Donald Andrew Hall, a businessman, and Lucy Wells.
-He was educated at Phillips Exeter Academy, then earned an A.B. magna cum laude from Harvard in 1951, where he was elected to Phi Beta Kappa, and a B.Litt., from Oxford in 1953.
-Hall received an honorary PhD, Lit. from Bates College in 1991.
+He was educated at Phillips Exeter Academy, then earned an A.B. magna cum laude from Harvard in 1951, where he was elected to Phi Beta Kappa, and a B.Litt., from Christ Church, Oxford in 1953.

 Hall began writing even before reaching his teens, beginning with poems and short stories, and then moving on to novels and dramatic verse.
-Hall continued to write throughout his prep school years at Exeter, and, while still only sixteen years old, attended the Bread Loaf Writers' Conference, where he made his first acquaintance with the poet Robert Frost.
-That same year, he published his first work.
-While an undergraduate at Harvard, Hall served on the editorial board of The Harvard Advocate, and got to know a number of people who, like him, were poised with significant ambitions in the literary world, amongst them John Ashbery, Robert Bly, Kenneth Koch, Frank O'Hara, and Adrienne Rich.
-During his senior year, he won the Glascock Prize that Koch had won 3 years earlier.
+He continued to write throughout his prep school years at Exeter, and, while still only sixteen years old, attended the Bread Loaf Writers' Conference, where he made his first acquaintance with the poet Robert Frost.
+That same year, Hall published his first work.
+While an undergraduate at Harvard, he served on the editorial board of The Harvard Advocate, and got to know a number of people who, like him, were poised with significant ambitions in the literary world, amongst them John Ashbery, Robert Bly, Kenneth Koch, Frank O'Hara, and Adrienne Rich.
+During his senior year, Hall won the Glascock Prize that Koch had won 3 years earlier.

-After leaving Harvard, Hall went to Oxford for two years, to study for the B.Litt.
-He was editor of the magazine Oxford Poetry, as literary editor of Isis, as editor of New Poems, and as poetry editor of The Paris Review.
-At the end of his first Oxford year, Hall also won the university's Newdigate Prize, awarded for his long poem, 'Exile'.
-In September 1952, he married his first wife, Kirby Thompson, with whom he had his son and daughter.
+After leaving Harvard, Hall went to Oxford for two years to study for the B.Litt.
+He was editor of the magazine Oxford Poetry, literary editor of Isis, editor of New Poems, and poetry editor of The Paris Review.
+At the end of his first Oxford year, he won the university's Newdigate Prize, awarded for his long poem, "Exile".
+In September 1952, he married his first wife, Kirby Thompson, with whom he had a son and daughter.

-On returning to the United States, Hall went to Stanford University, where he spent one year as a Creative Writing Fellow, studying under the poet-critic, Yvor Winters.
-Following his year at Stanford, Hall went back to Harvard, where he spent three years in the Society of Fellows.
-During that time, he put together his first book, Exiles and Marriages.
-In 1957, with Robert Pack and Louis Simpson, he edited an anthology which was to make a significant impression on both sides of the Atlantic, New Poets of England and America.
-It was later juxtaposed with Donald Allen's The New American Poetry 1945–1960.
-In 1968, he signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.
+Upon returning to the U.S., Hall went to Stanford University for one year as a creative writing fellow, studying under the poet-critic Yvor Winters.
+Hall then returned to Harvard, where he spent 1954–1957 in the Society of Fellows.
+During that time, he published his first book of poems, Exiles and Marriages.
+In 1957, he co-edited with Robert Pack and Louis Simpson a poetry anthology that was to make a significant impression on both sides of the Atlantic, New Poets of England and America.
+Its preference for formal, academic verse was later contrasted with Donald Allen's 1960 anthology, The New American Poetry 1945–1960, which emphasized experimental verse.
+From 1958 to 1964, Hall served as a member of the editorial board for poetry at Wesleyan University Press.
+In 1968, he signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against U.S. involvement in the Vietnam War.